The Importance of Personal Boundaries

 Think about your current boundaries and ask:

-- how much attention people expect from you at a moment’s notice
+- How much attention do people expect from you at a moment’s notice?

-- whether you always make yourself available (e.g. do you answer the phone no matter what’s going on?)
+- Do you always make yourself available? (e.g. do you answer the phone no matter what’s going on?)

-- how much praise and acceptance you receive
+- How much praise and acceptance do you receive?

-- how you feel after spending time with each friend or family member
+- How do you feel after spending time with each friend or family member?

 As time goes on, your boundaries may require updating.
 Perhaps the time you can give to others is much more limited after starting a new relationship or having a baby.
 Redefining your boundaries may mean swapping the belief “I want to please others” to “I value my time and want to keep some for myself.”

 Bear in mind that those close to you may not be fully supportive in your attempts to change.
 They have been used to the old ways of doing things.
 As with any life change, extending boundaries has a price, and this may be losing acquaintances along the way.
 Of course, those relationships that are worth having will survive, and grow stronger.